Humanities Funding and Award Opportunities

 Humanities Travel Funds

 These funds help support travel to humanities-related conferences.
-All full-time faculty members are eligible to apply.
-Deadline is March 8, 2013.
+All part-time and full-time faculty members are eligible to apply.
+Deadline is Oct 24, 2014.

 Humanities Faculty Project Grants